CutbackTG/infernal-festival/README.md

 - CSS3: For styling the site with custom layouts and designs.
 - Git: Version control to manage project files.
 - GitHub Pages: Hosting the live version of the project.
 - RealVisXL v5 Lightning: AI Generation of copyright free images of simulated events and photography.
-Engline hosted by https://creator.nightcafe.studio/explore
+Engine hosted by https://creator.nightcafe.studio/explore

 # Design